Last Updated on 05/02/21 by quiltripping

 How long should you stay in Chicago

 Ideally, I would recommend staying in Chicago no less than 4 days, though if you can stay longer that would be better.
-There are no lack of things to do and see.
+There are no lack of good things to do in Chicago for any length of time.
 The museums are world class and deserve at least a half day each.
 You’ll want to also stroll the Magnificent Mile and explore Navy Pier, look out over the city from one of the signature skyscrapers, take in a show and have a few good meals.

 With 4 days you can explore the heart of the city and enjoy it at a leisurely pace.
 To see some of the sights beyond the downtown area, like the Frank Lloyd Wright studio and houses, Wrigley Field or the Museum of Science and Industry, you will most likely want to have more time.
 I recently spent a week in Chicago playing tourist, and did not get to do everything on this list.